portrik/adventofcode/README.md

 If you hate easy and elegant solutions to problems, these solutions are just the thing for you.

+## 2021

+Year three.
+Throwing darts on the board at random.
+It's all tested, though.

 ## 2020

 Year two.
 I want to learn rust so that's why there's rust.
 There are some growing pains but it seems to be working great.